Tetrakern/fictioneer/README.md

 Since 5.20.0, the theme is compatible with the [Elementor](https://elementor.com/) page/site builder plugin.
 This allows you to customize parts of the theme without programming skills, although a bit knowledge about HTML and CSS is recommended.
 Read more about the Elementor implementation in the [documentation](https://github.com/Tetrakern/fictioneer/blob/main/DOCUMENTATION.md#elementor).

-## Commissions

-I do take commissions for customizations and new features, *within reason.* Just write me on Discord, and we can figure out what is feasible.
-However, keep in mind that any feature you pay for may be added to the theme for everyone to enjoy (exclusivity is generally more expensive).
-Several features have already been sponsored this way.
-Sharing is caring.<sup>*</sup>

-<sup>* As long as that makes sense and is not detrimental.</sup>

 ## Support the Development

 Fictioneer has been developed by mostly one author, barring [credited](CREDITS.md) code snippets.
 Since version 5.24.0, several developers have contributed and any help going forward is appreciated.
 If you are interested, or want to fork your own version, take a look at the [development](DEVELOPMENT.md) guidelines, [action](ACTIONS.md) hooks, and [filter](FILTERS.md) hooks.
 A theme-related base plugin can be found [here](https://github.com/Tetrakern/fictioneer-base-plugin).
-You can also join the [Discord](https://discord.gg/vfN8zA9K77).

 <a href="https://github.com/Tetrakern/fictioneer/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=Tetrakern/fictioneer" />